Remote work. You were either suddenly launched into it because of COVID-19 or you’ve been doing it for a long time.

 Leaders and managers, some words of advice:

-Make sure you call each employee on your team to check in and see how they’re doing.
+- Make sure you call each employee on your team to check in and see how they’re doing.
 Start with a personal conversation and ask if they need any help professionally.
-It will go a long way if your focus in on your employee, not the business.
+It will go a long way if you focus on your employees, not the business.

 5. Online meetings don’t need to be useless: Get the most out of them